What Is the Role of Exercise with Parkinson's?

 - Improves endurance

-- Improves gait disturbances
+- Improves gait problems

 - Improves cognitive function

-- Improves quality of life3
+- Improves quality of life

 Types of exercise